Questions about transport, food or fuel before signing up for the Real Way to Dakar rally?

 If you drive a motorbike you’ll find that many participants drive smaller off road/rally bikes with smaller engines – 500-700 ccm as they will not dig in to suddenly when you hit that deep Mauretanian sand.
 Bringing a 1000-1200 ccm engine will be a delight when riding gravel tracks and lighter sand tracks as well as the longer road stretches from Paris to Morocco – but in the big sand dunes you will be stuck.

 Other categories will face the same type of challenges.
-To get the most of the rally you should bring a vehicle that is suited to get you to Dakar.
+To get the most of the rally you should bring a vehicle that is suited to get you all the way to Dakar.
 Any way you do it, we will do our best to make it a great adventure for you.
-And if you bring your favorite vehicle and find it is not the best decisions that you made in life – you can join the adventure category and we will guide you to avoid the kind of terrains that may not be for you.

 before the rally